-Stay cool by ordering The Honey Deuce from The Grey Goose Bar—an icy mix of Grey Goose vodka, fresh squeezed lemonade, and Chambord garnished with frozen honeydew melon balls that look like tennis balls.
-It's been the US Open's signature cocktail for nine years.
+Stay cool by ordering the Grey Goose Honey Deuce—an icy mix of Grey Goose vodka, lemonade, and raspberry liqueur garnished with honeydew melon balls that look like tennis balls.
+It's been the US Open's signature cocktail for 10 years.
 If you can't make it to the tournament, there are recipes and videos online to make your own at home.

 Becoming a ballperson

-There were about 80 highly sought-after spots as ball-persons for this year's tournament.
-In June, 350 people showed up to compete for the job by showcasing their running, throwing and catching skills.
+There were 80 highly sought-after spots as ball-persons for this year's tournament.
+In June, nearly 500 people showed up to compete for the job by showcasing their running, throwing and catching skills.
 Anyone 14 years old and above can apply; usually, the gigs go to teenagers.
 It is a paid position and they wear uniforms designed by Ralph Lauren.

 Matches made in heaven

 Not all the action is in Arthur Ashe Stadium.
-Be sure to check out Court 17—completed in 2011—as well as the new Grandstand, and the grounds courts.
+Be sure to check out Court 17—completed in 2011—as well as the Grandstand, and the grounds courts.
 There are always great matches at these locations, and at the outer and practice courts.
+The Louis Armstrong Stadium is going through renovations this year and will reopen for the 2018 US Open with a roof.
 To find out who's playing here, their rankings, and more info to determine if it's a good match to watch, check out the US Open app for iOS or Android.

 Freedom! (to charge your phone)

-This year, Chase is offering free live-streaming, mobile charging devices.
+This year, Chase will offer more Charge and Watch devices that fans can pick up from three locations around the grounds (the Chase booths and a third location near the Armstrong stadium).
 Whether you're in line for your Honey Deuce or wandering the outer courts, you can catch multiple key matches as they happen, all without eating into your data.
-Even better, it will simultaneously charge your phone.
-Chargers are available to all tournament attendees while supplies last and can be easily checked out and returned at the Chase Booth next to the Food Village.
+Even better, the device will simultaneously charge your phone.
+Chargers are available to all tournament attendees while supplies last and can be easily checked out and returned at the Chase Booth.
 Don't sit on this one, supplies are limited.

 Read more about Chase at the US Open.